Big flavor, small footprint

-Since 2010, Blue Ridge Bucha drinkers have saved more than 750,000 bottles by using our refillable bottles to fill up on their favorite flavors of Blue Ridge Bucha.
+Since 2010, Blue Ridge Bucha drinkers have saved 962,300 bottles (and counting) by using our refillable bottles to fill up on their favorite flavors of Blue Ridge Bucha.
 There are currently over 30,000 bottles in circulation in Virginia, Maryland, and Washington, D.C.
 Every time kombucha drinkers fill up at their local Blue Ridge Bucha fountain, they are choosing to make a difference one delicious bottle at time!

 As a company, Blue Ridge Bucha believes in good health, sustainable business practices, and our ability to positively impact the world through the choices we make every day.
 We think you'll appreciate our efforts to bring you the best-tasting and most earth-friendly kombucha around.

 How does your kombucha on draft model work?